 804.04 Persons Authorized to Sign Verification or Declaration

-Effective October 30, 1999, the Trademark Act does not specify the appropriate person to verify facts on behalf of an applicant.
-The definition of a “person properly authorized to sign on behalf of an applicant" is set forth in 37 C.F.R.
-2.33(a).
-This definition applies to applications for registration, amendments to allege use, statements of use, requests for extensions of time to file statements of use, affidavits of continued use or excusable nonuse under 15 U.S.C. §1058, affidavits of incontestability under 15 U.S.C.
-1065; and combined filings under 15 U.S.C. §§1058 and 1059.
-37 C.F.R. §§2.76(b)(1), 2.88(b)(1), 2.89(b)(3), and 2.161(b).
-It also applies to declarations supporting amendments to dates of use, use of substitute specimens, claims of acquired distinctiveness under 15 U.S.C. §1052(f), amendments changing the basis for filing, requests for amendment or correction of registrations under 15 U.S.C.
-1057, and designations of domestic representative.
+The Trademark Act does not specify the appropriate person to verify facts on behalf of an applicant.
+The definition of a “person properly authorized to sign on behalf of the [applicant]” is set forth in 37 C.F.R. §2.193(e)(1).
+This definition applies to applications for registration, amendments to allege use, statements of use, requests for extensions of time to file statements of use, affidavits of continued use or excusable nonuse under 15 U.S.C. §1058, affidavits of incontestability under 15 U.S.C. §1065, and combined filings under 15 U.S.C. §§1058 and 1059.
+37 C.F.R. §§2.2(n), 2.33(a), 2.76(b)(1), 2.88(b)(1), 2.89(a)(3), (b)(3), 2.161(b), 2.167(a).
+It also applies to declarations supporting amendments to dates of use, use of substitute specimens, claims of acquired distinctiveness under 15 U.S.C. §1052(f), amendments changing the basis for filing, and requests for amendment or correction of registrations under 15 U.S.C. §1057.
+37 C.F.R. §2.193(e)(1).

-It is not necessary to set forth the title of the person signing the verification or to state the relationship between the applicant and the person who signed the verification.
+The signatory should set forth his or her name and title, or state the relationship between the applicant and the person who signed the verification.

 This policy applies to both individual applicants and juristic applicants.

-A non-attorney who is authorized to verify facts on behalf of an applicant under 37 C.F.R.
-2.33(a) is not necessarily entitled to sign responses to Office actions, or to authorize examiner’s amendments and priority actions.
-Authorizing an amendment to an application, or submitting legal arguments in response to an examining attorney’s requirement or refusal of registration, constitutes representation of the applicant in a trademark matter.
-Under 5 U.S.C. §500(d) and 37 C.F.R.
-10.14(e), non-attorneys may not represent a party in a trademark proceeding before the USPTO.
-See TMEP §§712 et seq. regarding signature of responses to Office actions.In applications under §66(a) of the Act, the verified statement is part of the international registration on file at the IB.
-37 C.F.R.
-2.33(e).
-The IB will have established that the international registration includes a properly signed declaration before it sends the request for extension of protection to the USPTO.
-The examining attorney should not issue any inquiry regarding the authority of the signatory to verify the application.
-If the applicant needs to file a request for correction of the declaration, the request should be filed with the IB.
-However, if the applicant voluntarily files a substitute declaration with the USPTO, it will be examined according to the same standards used for examining any other declaration.
+A non-attorney who is authorized to verify facts on behalf of an applicant under 37 C.F.R. §2.193(e)(1) is not necessarily entitled to sign responses to Office actions, or to authorize examiner’s amendments and priority actions.
+Preparing a document, authorizing an amendment to an application, and submitting legal arguments in response to an examining attorney’s requirement or refusal of registration all constitute examples of representation of the applicant in a trademark matter.
+See 37 C.F.R. §11.5(b)(2).
+Under 5 U.S.C. §500(d) and 37 C.F.R. §11.14(e), non-attorneys may not represent a party in a trademark proceeding before the USPTO.
+See TMEP §§611.03(b), 611.06, and 712–712.03 regarding signatures on responses to Office actions.